aragon/protocol/docs/6-external-interface/2-controller.md

 - **Pre-flight checks:** None
 - **Outputs:**
     - **Fee token:** ERC20 token to be used for the fees of the Court
-    - **Draft fee:** Amount of fee tokens per juror to cover the drafting cost
+    - **Draft fee:** Amount of fee tokens per guardian to cover the drafting cost
-    - **Penalty pct:** Permyriad of min active tokens balance to be locked for each drafted juror (‱ - 1/10,000)
+    - **Penalty pct:** Permyriad of min active tokens balance to be locked for each drafted guardian (‱ - 1/10,000)

 #### 6.2.2.5.
 Minimum ANJ active balance